-A Sampling Design (SD) method was introduced in (Gamboa-Medina and Reis 2017) for localization and quantification of pressure sensors in WDS for leak detection.
-SD addressed four criteria, namely improvement of leak sensitivity and sensitivity constancy and reduction of information redundancy and sensor count.
+To solve the above issue, A Sampling Design (SD) method was introduced in (Gamboa-Medina and Reis 2017) for localization and quantification of pressure sensors in WDS for leak detection.
+Sampling design is the selection of test locations in water distribution system for data collection.
+SD addressed four criteria, namely improvement of leak sensitivity 30 and sensitivity constancy and reduction of information redundancy and sensor count.
+Though, the iterative increase in the number of sensing devices/locations on a network, the SD was unable to be performed well.
 However, the classification time was not reduced by using SD method.
-A new technique was designed in (Islam et al. 2011) to identify and to diagnose the leakage in WDS.
+To address this issue, a new technique was designed in (Islam et al. 2011) to identify and to diagnose the leakage in WDS.
 A fuzzy-based algorithm incorporated many uncertainties into many WDS parameters like roughness, nodal demands and water reservoir levels.
 But, the water leakage detection accuracy was not improved by fuzzy-based algorithm.

 The certain problems are identified from the existing methods are lesser classification accuracy, higher classification time consumption, lesser water leakage detection accuracy, higher false positive rate, and so on.
-In order to overcome these problems, proposed EBBC-GWO method is developed with the objective of increasing classification accuracy with minimum time while detecting water leakage.
+In order to 5 overcome these problems, proposed EBBC-GWO method is developed with the objective of increasing classification accuracy with minimum time while detecting water leakage.

 - Enhanced BrownBoost Classifier model in EBBC-GWO takes k-NN classifier as weak and categorize training samples by majority vote of neighbor.
 Then the strong classifier is constructed by combining all weak classifiers.
-This in turns, classification accuracy is increased with minimum time. - In Glowworm Swarm Optimization model is used to find the optimal node to place the sensor for detecting water leakage.
+This in turns, classification accuracy is increased (i.e., 20% than the state-of-the-art-method) with minimum time. - In Glowworm Swarm Optimization model is used to find the optimal node to place the sensor for detecting water leakage.
 This is done by computing objective function of each glowworm.

-The paper is structured as follows; Section 2 explains Enhanced BrownBoost Classifier based Glowworm Swarm Optimization (EBBC-GWO) Method with neat diagram.
+The paper is structured as follows; Section 2 explains EBBC-GWO Method.
 Section 3 discusses the simulation setting.
 Section 4 presents result analysis of proposed EBBC-GWO method with various parameters.
 In section 5, the conclusion of the work is given.

-2 Methodology
+15 2 Methodology

-Water leaks in WDN leads to economic losses for final consumer in fluid transportation.
-In different WDN, losses because of leaks are calculated to 30% of extracted water.
-Water distribution is installed with underground pipes.
-The underground pipeline monitoring is difficult than open space water pipelines.
-Leaks in pipes are due to many several factors like pipe's age, improper fitting and disasters (Sadeghioon et al. 2018).
-A solution is needed to identify and to determine the location of damage in case of any leak.
-In order to detect the leak location, Enhanced BrownBoost Classifier based Glowworm Swarm Optimization (EBBC-GWO) Method is introduced.
+In order to perform the leak detection, EBBC-GWO Method is introduced.
 The major contribution of the paper is described as follows.
 EBBC-GWO method comprises two models namely, Enhanced BrownBoost Classifier model and Glowworm Swarm Optimization model.
-Enhanced BrownBoost Classifier model uses k-Nearest Neighbor (k-NN) classifier as a weak. k-NN classifier is a non-parametric method to classify training samples by majority vote of neighbor with object being assigned to the class.
+Enhanced BrownBoost Classifier model uses k-Nearest Neighbor classifier as a weak. k-NN classifier is a non-parametric method to classify training samples by majority vote of neighbor with object being assigned to

+- 20 the class.
 After that, Brownboost combines the weak learner to form the strong classifier.
 By this way, the data are classified as normal data or abnormal data with higher classification accuracy.
 In Glowworm Swarm Optimization model, every solution corresponds to the glowworm in the search space.
 Every glowworm has the objective function for solving the optimization problem.
 Every glowworm sets the objective function at current location into luciferin value.
 Each glowworm functions in probabilistic manner to find the neighbor with higher luciferin value and travels toward it.
-Glowworm updates its location to the glowworm in dynamic decision space and optimal one is selected for water leakage detection.
+Glowworm updates its location to the glowworm in dynamic decision space and optimal one is selected for water leakage detection. - is location to the glow worm in dynamic decision space and optimal one is selected for water leakage deter